akazukin5151/koneko/README.md

 It supports all OSes that kitty supports, which means Linux and macOS.
 It should work on macOS, but I don't have a test device.
 If you do, please contribute!

+* What versions of kitty does it support?

+It has been successfuly tested on version 0.17.2 onwards

 * Why use threading and not asyncio?
 There's a async version of pixivpy.

 If only I can understand how to use asyncio.
 See [I don't understand Python's Asyncio](https://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/).
 I only need to do two simple things.
 Start this function in the background, wait for its result somewhere later, in another function.
 Then keep the result so I can use it later.
 Asyncio is impossible to use.